HB99 Alabama 2012 Session

 - Impersonating state or local official or law enforcement officer, false assertion of authority, acting as a judge or other official with authority to adjudicate disputes, and falsely asserting authority of law to intimidate, harass, threaten, or hinder a state or local official or law enforcement officer, crimes established, penalties, Sec.
 13A-10-132 added

-This bill would make it a crime to impersonate a state or local official or employee or a law enforcement officer in connection with sham legal process.
+- Prohibits impersonating a state or local official or law enforcement officer in connection with a sham legal process; punishment is Class B misdemeanor.

-This bill would make it a crime to falsely assert authority of state law in connection with sham legal process.
+- Prohibits falsely asserting authority of state law in connection with a sham legal process; punishment is Class A misdemeanor.

 - Subjects